amaurybsouza/portfolio/README.md

-## Latest Career Highlights
- My name is Amaury(he/his/him), my journey reflects a commitment to continuous growth and evolution.
-With a background rooted in the Ops realm, I've honed my skills in Linux systems and on-premises infrastructures, laying the groundwork for a dynamic career trajectory.

 ## Career Summary
 - Bachelor degree (FATEC-AM); currently post-graduating in Solutions Architecture at PUC Minas.
 - I came from Ops side; I worked exclusive with [Linux](https://www.credly.com/badges/beb29090-26bb-4f61-b200-40ff75ae2618/public_url) systems and based on-premisses infrastructures.